 Key Intelligence Source

-The pletora of precise intelligence obtained by G-2 II Corps and passed on to S-2 1st Air Cavalry Division Forward surprised both the B3 Field Front and 1st Air Cavalry Command.
+The plethora of precise intelligence obtained by G-2 II Corps and passed on to S-2 1st Air Cavalry Division Forward surprised both the B3 Field Front and 1st Air Cavalry Command.

 The cadres of the 33rd Regiment suspected spies among in their midst:

-II Corps Command kept the Viet Cong in the dark about this intelligence source less they plugged the leaks.
-It also kept the 1st Air Cavalry Command in dark by telling them it was the “special agents” instead of revealing it was in fact the “Chinese Advisors” in order to secure the secret.
-Hal Moore did know about a radio relay intercept of a communication in Mandarin which allowed to determine position of an enemy unit’position based on the position of the issuing radio signals before selecting his landing zone; but he failed to know that the entire intelligence gathering consisted in radio relay intercepts of the content of the communications between the Chinese Advisors.
+II Corps Command kept the Viet Cong in the dark about this intelligence source, less they plugged the leaks.
+It also kept the 1st Air Cavalry Command in the dark by telling them it was the “special agents” instead of revealing it was the “Chinese Advisors” to secure the secret.
+Hal Moore did know about a radio relay intercept of a communication in Mandarin which allowed to determine the position of an enemy unit’s position based on the position of the issuing radio signals before selecting his landing zone; but he failed to know that the entire intelligence-gathering consisted in radio relay intercepts of the contents of the communications between the Chinese Advisors.

-It was the real time intelligence data that allowed Colonel Hieu, II Corps Chief of Staff, to conceive and execute his operational concept of using B-52 airstrikes to annihilate the entire three NVA regiments en mass in the Chupon-Iadrang complex.
-For that, he needed to be able to lure the entire B3 Field Front troop forces in one spot that falls into B52’s cross-hair aiming vision and remains immobile there long enough .
+It was the real-time intelligence data that allowed Colonel Hieu, II Corps Chief of Staff, to conceive and execute his operational concept of using B-52 airstrikes to annihilate the entire three NVA regiments en mass in the Chupon-Iadrang complex.
+For that, he needed to be able to lure the whole B3 Field Front troop forces in one spot that falls into B52’s cross-hair aiming vision and remains immobile there long enough.
 In other words, he had to provide the position of the enemy troop center of mass with a coordinate precision of at least (XX’YY’).
 As of matter of fact, the first B-52 bomb drop was at (center of mass vicinity YA8702).